smnasimahmed/versity_flutter_calculator/README.md

 # calculator_veristy

-Calculator App UI:
+## Overview
-A simple and user-friendly calculator application with a sleek UI.
-Built to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+This is a simple calculator app built using Flutter.
+It features basic arithmetic operations with a modern UI.
+The app demonstrates how to design a functional interface using Flutter widgets and layouts.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/1c7a4fcd-28d5-4d97-bef5-33a596528c62" width="200"/>